 Ingredients and Substitutions

-This is a vegan recipe with an easy gluten free option.
+This is a vegan, dairy-free, egg-free recipe with an easy gluten-free option.

-White Sugar – adds sweetness and helps to thicken the cream cheese.
+White Sugar: Adds sweetness and helps to balance the tang of the cream cheese.

-Coconut Cream Cheese – I love using coconut cream cheese in cheesecakes.
-It adds creaminess and a slight tang that compliments the sweet toppings.
-Sub with your preferred cream cheese.
+Coconut Cream Cheese: I love using coconut cream cheese in cheesecakes as it adds creaminess with a gentle tang that pairs beautifully with fruit toppings.
+You can substitute with your preferred vegan or regular cream cheese if allergies allow.

-Crushed Digestive Biscuits – I love using these as the base for cheesecakes.
-Sub with graham crackers or oreo crumbs for a different flavour.
-If you are gluten free, ensure that you are using a GF biscuit base.
+Crushed Digestive Biscuits: I love using digestives as the base for cheesecakes.
+Substitute with graham crackers or Oreo crumbs for a different flavour.
+If you are gluten-free, ensure you use a certified gluten-free biscuit.

-Pomegranate Seeds – I adore the crunch of these against the silky cream cheese filling.
-Sub with your favourite sliced fruit or berries if you prefer.
+Pomegranate Seeds: I adore the crunch these add against the silky cream cheese filling.
+Substitute with sliced strawberries, raspberries, or any fruit you have on hand.

-Strawberry Jam – instead of making a compote, use whatever jam you have in your pantry.
-I used my 2 ingredient strawberry maple jam.
+Strawberry Jam: Instead of making a compote, use whatever jam you already have in your pantry.
+I used my 2-ingredient strawberry maple jam.

 How to Make Deconstructed Cheesecake